 Ditching your old life and starting fresh is often hard because finding employment and rebuilding your sense of self-worth is challenging.
 Yet, it’s getting more and more common, especially among seniors.

-Let’s take a look at a step-by-step guide on rebooting your life even if you’re not well-off financially:
+Let’s take a look at a step-by-step guide to rebooting your entire life even if you’re not well-off financially:

 Take a Moment and Reflect

-Feeling that you have to start over again at our age can break many people’s spirits.
+Feeling like you are starting over at 50 with nothing can break a person’s spirit.
 You might feel abandoned, lost, aimless, and maybe even a little angry.
 What you’re feeling is absolutely normal.

 However, you can’t expect to get a successful plan going if you don’t understand these emotions and clear them out.